 Avalon is a very small borough located in the state of Pennsylvania.
-With a population of 4,642 people and two constituent neighborhoods, Avalon is the 314th largest community in Pennsylvania.
-Much of the housing stock in Avalon was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 4,558 people and two constituent neighborhoods, Avalon is the 314th largest community in Pennsylvania.

-Unlike some boroughs, Avalon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Avalon are a mix of both white- and blue-collar jobs.
-Overall, Avalon is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Avalon who work in office and administrative support (17.65%), food service (8.73%), and maintenance occupations (7.70%).
+Avalon is a decidedly white-collar borough, with fully 85.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Avalon is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Avalon who work in office and administrative support (13.48%), healthcare (10.71%), and sales jobs (8.85%).

 Also of interest is that Avalon has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Avalon is also a borough of artists.
 Avalon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Avalon’s character.